redMaPPer I: Algorithm and SDSS DR8 Catalog: Calibration of the Red Sequence

 At this point, we have leveraged the spectroscopic seed galaxies to generate a set of red galaxies as faint as $0.2L_*$ over the redshift range of interest.
 Although not all of these galaxies are true cluster members, we have an estimate $\pmem$ of the probability that each such galaxy is indeed a red sequence cluster member, as in Eqn.~\ref{eqn:pmem}.
 Consequently, we can model the contamination of non-red-sequence galaxies in our sample, as shown below.

 We emphasize that it is essential that we leverage our spectroscopic redshifts to fainter magnitudes to properly model the red sequence.
 In the case of DR8, our initial seed galaxy sample is comprised of $42,000$ galaxies associated with $\lambda>5$ clusters, almost all of which are preferentially bright.
 By contrast, our final calibration sample (see Section~\ref{sec:iterating}) is comprised of over $600,000$ red-sequence galaxies that extend to much fainter magnitudes.
 This is illustrated in Figure~\ref{fig:cal_gain}.
 The magnitude distribution of our seed galaxies in the redshift slice $z\in[0.24,0.26]$ (solid black histogram) is contrasted with the membership-weighted magnitude distribution of our final photometrically selected training sample (red dashed histogram).
 We see that the gain in the effective number of red sequence training galaxies is enormous, allowing for an accurate calibration of the red-sequence (amplitude, tilt, and scatter) as a function of redshift.
-We note that we have explicitly verified that our likelihood treatment of this color cut results in unbiased estimates of the total scatter.
+We have explicitly verified that modest changes to the cuts applied in this section do not impact our final calibration of the red-sequence resulting from the subsequent analysis described in the next section.